fruityloops1/smo-practice/README.md

 # Practice Mod

 This is a mod for Super Mario Odyssey that adds different features that intend to aid in speedrun practice (but can also be used for other reasons)

+The mod is compatible with versions 1.0.0 and 1.3.0 of Super Mario Odyssey, note that the 1.0.0 version is more feature-complete than the 1.3.0 version
 ### Features
 - Position saving and restoring
 - Moon refreshing